mikaelpatel/Arduino-Shell/README.md

 ### Extended Instructions

-Shell allows application extension with a virtual member function, trap(op).
-The function is called when the current instruction (op) could not be handled.
+Shell allows application extension with a virtual member function, trap().
+The function is called when the current instruction could not be handled.
+The trap() function may parse any number of instructions.

 ## Example Scripts